pawel-ta/SkyGen/README.md

 Chunks number: 4<br>
 Minimal refactor height: 20<br>
 Maximal refactor height: 255<br>
-It should work just fine with them, other may cause an application error (nothing bad will happen, but you won't get your map)
+It should work just fine with them, other may cause an application error due to process timeout (nothing bad will happen, but you won't get your map)
 # Terrain
 Terrain elevation generation works using fractal noise composed of OpenSimplex noisemaps